Qiskit/qiskit/README.md

 next instance.

 ### Quantum Chips
 If you want to execute your Quantum circuit in a real Chip, you can use the IBM Quantum Experience (QX) cloud service.
-Currently through QX you can use the next chips:
+Currently through QX you can use the following chips:

 -   ibmqx2: [5-qubit backend](https://ibm.biz/qiskit-ibmqx2)